Bitcoin-Product-Community/opportunities/.github/ISSUE_TEMPLATE/post-your-foss-opportunity.md

 ---
-name: Post a Volunteer FOSS Opportunity
+name: Post Your FOSS Opportunity
 about: Fill out this template if you are a FOSS project and want to get volunteers from the Bitcoin Product Community.
 Be as thorough as possible.
 title: "[PROJECT NAME] ROLE (e.g. Product Manager / Marketer)"